simov/grant/README.md

 }
 ```

-Then you can pass the environment flag
+Then you can pass the environment flag:

 ```bash
 NODE_ENV=production node app.js
 ```

-And use it in your application
+And use it in your application:

 ```js
 var config = require('./config.json')